OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 Let's assume you want to exchange the kartograf atom mapper with the LOMAP atom mapper, the Minimal Spanning Tree Network Planner with the Maximal Network Planner and the am1bcc charge method with [OpenFF NAGL](https://docs.openforcefield.org/projects/nagl/):

-1. provide a file like `settings.yaml` with the desired changes:
+Provide a file like `settings.yaml` with the desired changes:

 ```yaml
 mapper: